No momento, esta página não está disponível em português

 Outcome

 The outcome determines what Adyen does when a transaction meets the conditions of a rule.
-Depending on your use case, you can configure either a hard-block or score-based outcome.
+Depending on your use case, you can configure the following types of outcomes:

 Hard-block outcome